 Most consultants pick a CRM, import everything they have and never look at it again.
 Here’s the order that actually sticks.

 - Clean the data first.
-Delete dead leads, merge duplicates, fix the contact info before you import.
-Most consultants have 6+ months of decay in their old system.
+Delete dead leads, merge duplicates and fix the contact info before you import anything.

-- Set 3-5 pipeline stages, no more.
-New, Conversation, Proposal Sent, Won/Lost is plenty for most consultants.
+- Set 3 to 5 pipeline stages, no more.
+New, Conversation, Proposal Sent, Won or Lost is plenty.
 Skip the 9-stage funnel.

 - Set up your pipelines for different jobs.
-Lead gen, client relationships, project delivery.
-Run them side by side from day one if your CRM allows it.
+Lead gen, client relationships, project delivery, running side by side from day one if your CRM allows it.

 - Set follow-up reminders on every active deal on day one.
-This is the whole reason you switched.
-Don’t skip it.
+This is the whole reason you switched, so don’t skip it.

-- Block 10 minutes at the start of every day for the CRM.
-Open it, check follow-ups, log yesterday’s notes, then close it.
+- Block 10 minutes at the start of every day.
+Open the CRM, check follow-ups, log yesterday’s notes, then close it.

-If you do those six things in the first week, the CRM becomes part of your routine.
-If you skip them, you’ve just bought a more expensive spreadsheet.
+Do those six things in the first week and the CRM becomes part of your routine.
+Skip them and you’ve just bought a more expensive spreadsheet.

 Frequently Asked Questions

 HubSpot Free is the most feature-complete free tier, but it’s a funnel to paid plans.
-Capsule offers a real free tier (2 users, 250 contacts) without the upgrade pressure.
+Capsule offers a real free tier at 2 users and 250 contacts without the upgrade pressure, and Attio’s free plan covers up to 3 seats.
 For solo consultants, the free trials on Fluid CRM (7 days), OnePageCRM (21 days) and Pipedrive (14 days) let you test paid tools without commitment.
-Most consultants find the $10-16/seat tier pays for itself in time saved within the first month.

-Yes, once you have more than 10-15 active conversations going at any time.
-Below that threshold, a Google Sheet or notebook works.
-Above it, the cognitive load of tracking everything in your head starts costing you deals.
+Yes, once you have more than 10 to 15 active conversations going at any time.
+Below that, a Google Sheet or notebook works.
+Above it, keeping everything in your head starts costing you deals.
 The signal isn’t a number of clients, it’s how many follow-ups you missed last month.
 If the answer is more than two, you need a CRM.

-The free tier is good for testing.
-The Starter tier at $20/seat is workable for a consultant with simple needs.
-The Professional tier at $100/seat plus $1,500 onboarding is overkill for almost any consultant.
+The free tier is good for testing and Starter at $20/seat is workable for a consultant with simple needs.
+Professional at $100/seat plus $1,500 onboarding is overkill for almost any consultant.
 HubSpot fits consulting firms scaling into agencies that need marketing automation, content tools and lead scoring.
 For solo consultants and small operations, simpler tools cost less and produce more honest data.

-OnePageCRM at $9.95/seat/month annual is the cheapest serious CRM with real pipeline mechanics.
-Capsule’s free tier is technically cheaper but caps at 250 contacts.
-Fluid CRM at $16/seat ($12/seat annual) is the cheapest CRM with unlimited pipelines on every plan.
-Below $10/seat, you’re usually getting either a contact database or a stripped-down free tier from a vendor trying to upsell you.
+OnePageCRM at $9.95/user/month annual is the cheapest serious CRM with real pipeline mechanics.
+Capsule’s free tier is technically cheaper but caps at 250 contacts, and Close’s Solo plan is $9/month for a single user.
+Fluid CRM at $16/seat/month, or $144/seat/year, is the cheapest option with unlimited pipelines on every plan.
+Below $10/seat you’re usually getting a contact database or a stripped-down free tier from a vendor trying to upsell you.

 Conclusion

 Fluid CRM fits consultants who want low admin and unlimited pipelines without the bloat of enterprise CRMs.
-Visual pipeline, three-star deal card customization for light project tracking, $16/seat/month with every feature included.
+Visual pipeline, custom fields on the deal card for light project tracking, $16/seat/month with every feature included.

 Fluid CRM isn’t built for consultants who need marketing automation, custom objects or deep BI reporting.
 If you need those, HubSpot or Salesforce still beats us.
 If you don’t, Fluid CRM is built for you.

-See both Fluid CRM plans at fluidcrm.io/blog/pricing.
-7-day free trial, no credit card required.
+Start your 7-day free trial here, no credit card required.